dikhan/terraform-provider-openapi/docs/how_to.md

 ---|:---:|---
 [x-terraform-exclude-resource](#xTerraformExcludeResource) | bool | Only available in resource root's POST operation.
 Defines whether a given terraform compliant resource should be exposed to the OpenAPI Terraform provider or ignored.
 [x-terraform-header](#xTerraformHeader) | string | Only available in operation level parameters at the moment.
 Defines that he given header should be passed as part of the request.
+[x-terraform-resource-name](#xTerraformResourceName) | string | Only available in resource root's POST operation.
+Defines the name that will be used for the resource in the Terraform configuration.
+If the extension is not preset, default value will be the name of the resource in the path.
+For instance, a path such as /v1/users will translate into a terraform resource name users_v1

 ###### <a name="xTerraformExcludeResource">x-terraform-exclude-resource</a>